Validity and Reliability of Discrete Movement Assessments in HumanTrak

 Purpose of the Study

-The study aimed to assess the validity and reliability of lower limb joint angle measurements using a single markerless depth camera, specifically the Azure Kinect, in various movement assessments.
-It focused on comparing direct kinematic calculations to inverse kinematic methods that incorporate a skeletal model to determine which approach provides more reliable data for clinical and athletic applications.
+The study aimed to assess the validity and reliability of lower limb joint angle measurements using a single markerless depth camera, specifically the Azure Kinect, across various discrete movement assessments.
+It compared direct kinematic calculations with inverse kinematic methods that incorporate a skeletal model to determine which approach provides more reliable data for clinical and athletic applications.
 The Azure Kinect is the same camera used by HumanTrak.

-Primary Objective: Compare joint angles and between-day reliability of direct and inverse kinematic methods recorded using a single markerless depth camera against gold standard references for:
+Primary Objective: Compare joint angles and between-day reliability of direct and inverse kinematic methods recorded using a single markerless depth camera against gold-standard references for the following tasks:

-Secondary Objective: Identify the minimum number of trials required to maximize reliability for each task and kinematic method, ensuring that the data collection process is both efficient and effective.
+Secondary Objective: Identify the minimum number of trials required to maximize reliability for each task and kinematic method, ensuring an efficient and effective data collection process.

 Methods